 It is important to mention at the outset that any ICO receiving CIDA funding must obey the agency's Policy on Gender Equality and promote the policy in all its work.
 As well, many ICOs have adopted their own gender equality policies.
-According to recent surveys of a small sample of organizations, 88% of CCIC members and 50% of AQOCI members have adopted gender policies.
-However, the actual percentages are probably lower due to positive self-selection bias in the survey.
+According to recent surveys of a small sample of organizations, 88% of

-&lt;sup>23 Réal Lavergne and Jacqueline Wood, 2008.
-"CIDA, Civil Society and Development: a Discussion Paper," assembled by the authors with input from CIDA's Expert Group on Civil Society, draft of February 26, 2008.
+23 Réal Lavergne and Jacqueline Wood, "CIDA, Civil Society and Development: a Discussion Paper," assembled by the authors with input from CIDA's Expert Group on Civil Society, draft of February 26, 2008.

-&lt;sup>24 This aspect of the study was conducted in close cooperation with the Comité Québécois Femmes et Développement (CQFD) of AQOCI and with the CCIC.
+24 This aspect of the study was conducted in close cooperation with the Comité Québécois Femmes et Développement (CQFD) of AQOCI and with the CCIC.